AztecProtocol/dev-rel/README.md

 # Aztec Dev Rel

-For tracking ongoing dev rel tasks that aren't associated with another repo
+A repo for dev rel reference files and for tracking ongoing dev rel tasks that aren't associated with another repo